-The major structure that leads to stunted growth identified by Bianchi and his co-workers relates to the accumulation of a company's strategic assets, and specifically the balance between processes that run such assets down and those that build them up (Bianchi et al.)

-2003).
-This is a very basic structure, originally identified by Forrester (1961), and is the key to organisation success.
-In this context, the term strategic assets is a catch-all terms and includes a range of different assets or resources critical to the success of a firm - financial assets, customer base, knowledge, product range, product and/or service quality.
-(Figure 1.)
+The major structure that leads to stunted growth identified by Bianchi and his co-workers concerns the accumulation of a company's strategic assets, and specifically the balance between processes that run such assets down and those that build them up (Bianchi et al. 2003).
+(This basic structure was originally identified by Forrester (1961) as a key to organisation success. in his early seminal introduction to system dynamics) The term strategic assets is a catch-all terms and includes a range of different assets or resources critical to the success of a firm - financial assets, customer base, knowledge, product range, product and/or service quality.